jaddison/django-cachebuster/README.rst

 ``__file__`` must be passed in so that **django-cachebuster** operates in the context of the Django project's settings.py file.
 If it wasn't passed in, django-cachebuster would only have its own context from which to grab the ``.git`` directory, not that of the user's project.
 (An alternative to this is to use Python's ``inspect`` module - but there are some warnings around using it.)

+There has also been a Mercurial (hg) detector contributed which operates in a similar fashion.

 ``CACHEBUSTER_PREPEND_STATIC``: **optional**; defaults to ``False``.

 ``CACHEBUSTER_PREPEND_MEDIA``: **optional**; defaults to ``False``.